Mohamed-khattab/simple-gossip-SIP/Readme.md

 }
 ```
 ## Acknowledgment
-This implementation is part of a learning project based on concepts from system design literature.
-The code is written in Go for familiarity with the language.
+This implementation is part of a learning project aimed at applying concepts learned from the system design literature.
+The code is specifically written in Go to gain a deeper familiarity with the language and to practically implement various design principles discussed in the system design book."